DAX 30 Elliott Wave Technical Analysis [video]

-DAX 30 Index, FTSE 100 & STOXX 50 Technical Analysis Elliott Wave Forecast & Trading.
+EU Indices DAX 30 FTSE 100 STOXX 50 Technical Analysis Elliott Wave Forecast and Trading.

-Euro Indices are now in Elliott Wave B of Intermediate Wave (4).
+Euro Indices, today I'm considering the indices bullish and talking about the long trade setups.

 Elliott Wave Analysis Wave Count: